devizer/Universe.CpuUsage/README.md

 Targets everywhere: Net Framework 2.0+, Net Standard 1.3+, Net Core 1.0+

-## Coverage
+## Coverage and supported OS
 Minimum OS requirements: Linux Kernel 2.6.26, Mac OS 10.9, Windows XP/2003

 Autotests using .NET Core cover:
 - Windows Server 2016 on appveyor
-- Linux on x64 and Windows Server 2016 on appveyor
+- Linux x64 and Windows Server 2016 on appveyor
-- Linux on Arm 64-bit using .net core on travis-ci.org
+- Linux Arm 64-bit using .net core on travis-ci.org
 - Linux Arm 64-bit, Arm-v7 32 bit, i386 using mono on travis-ci.org
-- macOS X x64 10.10 & 10.14 using travis-ci.org
+- macOS X x64 10.10 (mono only) & 10.14 (both .net core and mono) using travis-ci.org

 It should work on BSD-like system with linux compatibility layer using mono, but was never tested.